datatrail-jhu/.github/profile/README.md

 [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLScmRetpxZbMg4_JikgU-6DQlCCgmy2R8MAtEYoSN6n8CYGs8w/viewform) to contact us!
 Or if you are comfortable with the GitHub workflow, feel free to file a GitHub issue on the respective course you have ideas about and tag on of the DataTrail team members

+\*Note that Datatrail was formerly called Chromebook Data Science (CBDS or CDS) and now has been renamed DataTrail.